Mitchell Valdes-Bobes

 PhD Candidate

 Welcome to my academic website!
-I’m Mitchell Valdes-Bobes, a sixth-year PhD candidate in Economics at the University of Wisconsin–Madison.
-My work sits at the intersection of macroeconomics and labor economics, where I use structural search models to study how policy and firm organization shape labor-market outcomes.
+I’m Mitchell Valdes-Bobes, a PhD candidate in Economics at the University of Wisconsin–Madison.
+My work sits at the intersection of labor economics and macroeconomics, where I use structural search models to study how policy and firm organization shape labor-market outcomes.

 Research Interests: